U.S. flag

 • Possess either the nationality or citizenship of the nominating country or be a permanent resident of that country.
 To submit your application through the National Institutes of Health, you must be a U.S. Citizen, Permanent Resident, or National.

-• Hold a doctorate degree when the Fellowship goes into effect, which must have been received within six years prior to the fellowship goes into effect (i.e., awarded on or after April 2, 2018), or be scheduled to receive a doctorate degree before the Fellowship goes into effect.
+• Hold a doctorate degree when the Fellowship goes into effect, which must have been received within six years prior to the fellowship goes into effect (i.e., awarded on or after April 2, 2019), or be scheduled to receive a doctorate degree before the Fellowship goes into effect.
+If the diploma or certificate certifying that the candidate has received a doctoral degree is not received by JSPS by the day before the fellowship starting date, by the deadline, the fellowship will be cancelled or withdrawn.
+Details are set out in the Program Guidelines sent with the award letter.

 • Have arranged in advance a research plan with his/her Japanese host.